 Area Gardens Celebrate SpringPlant sales and floral celebrations are a sure sign of spring.

 Caring For Snow-covered ShrubsDo you have to go around cleaning the snow off your shrubs?
 No. Do I?
 Well, for some shrubs…I do.

 Color-Coordinated PlantingsThe fact that, for a few weeks now, my garden has been color-coordinated is partly coincidence, and partly the result of choosing plants that Nature decorates so nicely.

 A Sweet Time Of Summer For SummersweetThis shrub is so pretty, why doesn't everybody have one?

 Witchhazel Brightens A Gray GardenFlowers in winter gardens are few and far between, but witchhazels are one large shrub that blooms when everything else looks drab or dead.

 Talking To Your PlantsI don't know whether talking to plants works - but it's worked for me.

 A Better Red BushUnfortunately, most bright red shrubs you see right now are an invasive alien shrub called 'burning bush,' also known as 'winged euonymus,' that's escaping into our woodlands and replacing plants our birds and butterflies need to survive.
 There's a much better alternative which is equally as attractive.
 See

-Baptisia AustralisA perennial that looks like a shrub all summer, then dies back to the ground for winter, our native Baptisia australis, or 'False Indigo' may become one of your favorite plants.
+Baptisia AustralisA perennial that looks like a shrub all summer, then dies back to the ground for winter, our native <em>Baptisia australis</em>, or 'False Indigo' may become one of your favorite plants.

 Fothergilla Shows Off In Every SeasonFothergilla is an easy-going shrub that's adaptable to different sites and soils, and has few problems with pests.